 Such scene was immortalized in a brass statue which today adorns one of Acopia squares.

 Months later, Miguel Angel had to leave once again.
-This time he moved to Lima to study in Universidad Catolica.
+This time he moved to Lima to study at Universidad Catolica.
 Then, they still did not understand the obstacles their relationship would face.
 Both were still very young.
 In the segregated Peruvian society of those times, their relationship was impossible.
 Based on the retrograde norms of the era, everything was against it.
 Miguel Angel was an educated, wealthy, criollo landowner.
 Valeriana was an uneducated, poor, indigenous woman.
 Their differences were abysmal.
 While Miguel dressed as an urban man, Valeriana wore her colorful Quechua garments.
 Miguel spoke fluent Spanish, but Valeriana hardly knew a few Spanish words.
 But even if the Devil opposed it, they loved each other and promised to do so until the end.

 The Painful Separation and the Composition of ‘Valicha’